googlearchive/login-demo-ios/README.md

 since you need to include the Cocoapod dependencies).

-You'll then need to edit the file `Login Demo/ViewController.m` and specify the Firebase app you're using as well as your Twitter / Google OAuth API keys.
+You'll then need to edit the file `Login Demo/ViewController.m` and specify the Firebase app you're using as well as your Twitter API key.
 To setup Facebook auth, you'll need to open `Supporting Files/Info.plist`. and set FacebookAppID and FacebookDisplayName as well as configure a URL Scheme to match your App ID.
+To setup
+Google auth, you'll need to add a `GoogleService-Info.plist`. and as well as
+URL Scheme to match your Reversed Client ID.

 Don't forget to [enable the relevant OAuth providers](https://www.firebase.com/docs/ios/guide/user-auth.html#section-enable-providers) in your Firebase app.